julius-speech/grammar-kit/README.md

+# Grammar kit for Julius

+This package is a grammar kit for Julius, containing sample g

+- How-to documents to use and build grammar.
+- Sample grammars (ja/en)
+- Julius executables for Win/Linux
+- Acoustic models (ja)

+For English, an English acoustic model is needed to run the sample grammars on Julius.
+Sample grammars cannot be run without English acoustic model for Julius.
+Currently we have no English acoustic model available for free.
+Sorry for inconvenience.

-(For Japanese language, first take a look at [00readme-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/00readme-ja.txt) and [HOWTO-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/HOWTO-ja.txt) to see how to run the samples.
-After that, read the instruction below to build your own grammar.)
+For Japanese, you can run recognition on the sample grammars with this kit. first take a look at [00readme-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/00readme-ja.txt) and [HOWTO-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/HOWTO-ja.txt) to see how to run the samples in Japanese.
+After that, read the instruction below to build your own grammar.

 # How to write a recognition grammar for Julius